-The case, which was immortalized in Martin Scorcese’s movie “Goodfellas,” has puzzled authorities for 36 years.
-Only one robber was ever convicted for the crime and the whereabouts of the loot has remained a secret…until now.
+The robbery has puzzled the FBI for 37 years.
+At the time, it was the largest cash robbery in U.S. history.
+The take would be worth about $23 million in today’s dollars.
+Only one heist participant was ever convicted for the crime and the whereabouts of the loot has remained a secret…until now.

 In this short-format book, Cicale not only discloses never-before-told details about the stolen money, but shares candid insights about mob figures John Gotti, Vincent “Vinny Gorgeous” Basciano, Anthony “Bruno” Indelicato, and John Gotti Jr.

 The book includes portions of an unpublished interview with Henry Hill, a confidant of Jimmy Burke, who masterminded the Lufthansa heist.
 The 13,000-word book is co-authored by journalist Robert Sberna and Cicale.
 Sberna interviewed Henry Hill in 1989 while Hill was living in California.
 Hill and the Lufthansa case were immortalized in the Martin Scorsese movie “Goodfellas.”

 Burke (nicknamed Jimmy the Gent) is suspected of murdering most of his accomplices soon after the robbery in order to keep their shares and to ensure that they could never betray him.
 However, Cicale says that Burke was obligated to pay significant portions to the heads of the Bonanno, Gambino and Lucchese families as tribute.
 The various mob bosses had formed an alliance to run criminal enterprises at JFK, including truck hijackings, cargo theft, bookmaking, drug trafficking, and labor racketeering.

 But what happened to the remainder of the Lufthansa loot?
 Cicale shares the surprising answer in “The Mystery of the Lufthansa Airlines Heist.”